 - 30. The primary requirement is that all reporting entities must have a compliance officer.
-The requirements for who can be a compliance officer are set out in section 56 of the AML/CFT Act and described further in the AML/CFT programme guideline. - 31.
+The requirements for who can be a compliance officer are set out in section 56 of the AML/CFT Act and described further in the AML/CFT Programme Guideline. - 31.
 Importantly, the compliance officer must be an employee of the reporting entity, unless the reporting entity does not have any employees.
-In that case another person may be appointed the compliance officer for that reporting entity.
-That person can be the same person as a compliance officer in another member of the DBG so long as certain criteria apply.
-This includes that the compliance officer is appropriately trained and reports to senior management of the reporting entity.
+In that case another person may be appointed as the compliance officer for that reporting entity.
+That same person can also act as the compliance officer for another member of the DBG so long as the compliance officer is appropriately trained and reports to the senior management of their reporting entity.
 The compliance officer is responsible for ensuring the AML/CFT programme in a reporting entity is implemented and maintained.